TpainMcain/P01-Realtime-Weather-and-Country-Facts/README.md

-# Project-01: "Realtime Weather and Country facts"
+# Project-01: "Realtime Weather and Country Facts"

 ## Description:
 Project is using two API's to gather information regarding country facts and current weather conditions.